Michael-Reefe/Loki.jl/README.md

 `spaxel_timelimit = 3600.0`

 This option sets the maximum seconds before forcibly terminating an in-progress spaxel fit.
 It is meant as a last resort in case something is seriously wrong or unrecoverable, so the default is a very lenient 1 hour, which should never be reached under normal circumstances.
+NOTE: This limit is NOT enforced unless Loki is run with at least 1 parallel process (otherwise, with only the main process, the spaxel fit function blocks the control flow and prevents a timer from properly working).

 `overwrite = false`